mzuther/StempelWerk/README.md

 reduce tedious manual work.
 This can lead to a tremendous saving in development time and cost.

-_I have used StempelWerk in a professional project to generate most code (SQL) and even part of the documentation (Markdown).
-After nine months, I had saved over 100 hours of working time!
-In this figure, the overhead of writing stencils and moving existing code to templates has been taken into account, whereas the possible prevention of copy-and-paste bugs has not._

-Here are the main "selling points" of StempelWerk:
+Here are some more "selling points":

 - the template system is extremely lightweight and easy to understand
-- it can be introduced gradually and undertake quite complex tasks
+- templates can be introduced gradually, but also undertake complex tasks
-- it may be removed at any time by simply removing the template files and editing the code by hand
+- StempelWerk may be removed at any time - simply delete the respective template file and edit the code by hand
-- Jinja's [Template Designer Documentation](https://jinja.palletsprojects.com/en/3.1.x/templates/)
-  is of excellent quality
+- Jinja is very mature and its [Template Designer Documentation](https://jinja.palletsprojects.com/en/3.1.x/templates/) of excellent quality

+### Case study

+I have used StempelWerk in a professional project to generate most code (SQL) and even part of the documentation (Markdown).
+I offset time gained against time spent: after nine months, I had saved over 100 hours of working time!

 ## Installation